liuyuanmeng/Project-4/README.md

 * Delete their booking

+##  Code

+Once the ERD using QuickDBD was drafted out, I worked to build out the different models, views, and serializers using Django and Python.
+Models
+* Dishes
+* Locations
+* Foodtypes
+* Bookings
+* Jwt-auth

+## Back-End code example

+The bookings view was the most complex.
+To get all the bookings and filter bookings by the owner, use serializer convert QuerySet to python data type: used post method and Django.core.mail.
+So when users make a booking, they will receive a confirmation email.
-## Featured Code - Post Method - post-booking and sending out email
+ - Post Method - post-booking and sending out email

  *  We create a location_name variable as we are going to reassign requests.data['location']
  *  We reformat the date using the datetime module